You probably wonder if a PC can sit on the carpet due to premium space or if you want to keep the area tidy.

 So, essentially, you have a case with fans drawing and blowing air in.
 When dust particles are more prevalent in the air, they will get drawn into the case relatively quickly.

 Refer to my other article, PC airflow optimization, for more information about how air flows through a computer case.

 A computer will still function fine for some time

 So dust on a short-term basis won’t do much harm.
 What begins to happen is dust starts settling on your intake filters, and if you don’t have any of those, directly along the flow path of the airflow and everything inside the case.

 Cooling fans and other components cope just fine with lesser quantities of dust.

 For systems with intake filters

 As time passes, dust starts clogging the intake fan’s filters.
-This means that fans work harder to draw in more air, and starts drawing more current from the power supply.
+This means that fans work harder to draw in more air and start drawing more current from the power supply.

-Air starts to get drawn in from other openings around the case instead, bringing in more dust straight into the case.
+The air starts to get drawn in from other openings around the case instead, bringing more dust straight into the case.

-As the situation gets worse, it becomes harder for the intake fans to draw in cool air efficiently and the system temperature starts going up.
+As the situation worsens, it becomes harder for the intake fans to draw in cool air efficiently, and the system temperature increases.